How does COVID-19 impact upcoming appointments?

 - Decompression surgery (laminectomy): If a particular nerve is causing pain, a spine surgeon can remove the pressure being placed on the nerve by moving, widening or removing bone causing the pressure.

-- Spinal fusion surgery: When vertebra (bones of the spine) are out of alignment and causing instability in the back, a spinal fusion surgery can be performed to permanently join two vertebra together.
+- Spinal fusion surgery: When vertebrae (bones of the spine) are out of alignment and causing instability in the back, a spinal fusion surgery can be performed to permanently join two vertebrae together.

-- Spinal canal surgery: Surgery around the spinal canal (opening in vertebrae through which the spinal cord passes) can be performed to repair a damaged disc.
+- Spinal canal surgery: Surgery around the spinal canal (the opening in the vertebrae through which the spinal cord passes) can be performed to repair a damaged disc.

 Why choose Ohio State for treatment of chronic back pain?

-Team Approach: At Ohio State, your care is not limited to just one physician’s perspective.
-We have a clinical team available to determine the source of your pain and make the most accurate diagnosis for you.
+Team approach: At Ohio State, your care is not limited to just one physician’s perspective.
+We have a clinical team made up of neurological specialists, orthopedic physicians, physical therapy experts, pain specialists, spine surgeons and more, available to determine the source of your pain and make the most accurate diagnosis for you.

 Physical therapy expertise: Our physical therapists specialize in spine conditions, working with you one-on-one to alleviate pain and improve strength and coordination.